 The Tiger

 Tigers are the largest living cats and belong to a single species, Panthera tigris.
 There is debate about how many subspecies there are, but currently up to six living subspecies are recognized: Bengal tiger (P. t. tigris), Amur tiger (P. t. altaica), South China tiger (P. t. amoyensis), Sumatran tiger (P. t. sumatrae), Indochinese tiger (P. t. corbetti), and Malayan tiger (P. t. jacksoni).
 Tigers live in several parts of Asia, although their populations are fragmented and they have been extirpated (gone locally extinct) in most regions where they used to live.
-All tiger subspecies are endangered or critically endangered and current estimates are that there are fewer than 5,000 individuals in the wild.
+All tiger subspecies are endangered or critically endangered and current estimates are that there are more than 5,500 individuals in the wild.
 Tigers are generally solitary predators that prey on large ungulates (a hoofed mammal).
 The body size of tigers has a wide range, from 200 to 900 lbs (90–420 kg), with the Amur tigers being the largest and the Sumatran tigers being the smallest.

 The word “tiger” has been used as a misnomer for other mammals such as the Tasmanian tiger (the extinct marsupial thylacine) and the saber tooth tiger (saber-tooth cat).
 Some people jokingly call chipmunks timber tigers.
 Many other animals also have “tiger” in their name, like the tiger salamander, four species of tiger herons, tiger shrike, tiger rattlesnake, tiger rat snake, tiger swallowtail, tiger beetle, tiger shark, and African tigerfish that eats birds!
 These names can refer to stripes on the animal or to the perceived ferocity of the animal as a predator.